 Register Name Address Bit Name Function Default Value CONFIG7 0x07 7 Unused Reserved for factory use.
-0 6 alarm_from_zerochk This alarm indicates the 8-bit FIFO write pointer address has an all zeros patterns.
-Due to pointer address being a shift register, this is not a valid address and will cause the write pointer to be stuck until the next sync.
-This error is typically caused by timing error or improper power start-up sequence.
-If this alarm is asserted, resynchronization of FIFO is necessary.
-Refer to the Power-Up Sequence section for more detail.
-5 alarm_fifo_collision Alarm occurs when the FIFO pointers over/under run each other.
-0 4 Reserved Reserved for factory use.
+0 6 alarm_from_zerochk When this bit is asserted the FIFO write pointer has an all zeros pattern in it.
+Since this pointer is a shift register, all zeros will cause the input point to be stuck until the next sync.
+This alarm allows checking for this condition.
+0 5 alarm_fifo_collision Alarm occurs when the FIFO pointers over/under run each other.
+0 4 Reserved When asserted the chip does 2X interpolation of the data.
 0 3 alarm_from_iotest This is asserted when the input data pattern does not match the pattern in the iotest_pattern registers.
-0 2 Unused Reserved for factory use.
+0 - 2 Unused When asserted enables the data pattern checker operation.
 0 1 alarm_fifo_2away Alarm occurs with the read and write pointers of the FIFO are within 2 addresses of each other.
 0 0 alarm_fifo_1away Alarm occurs with the read and write pointers of the FIFO are within 1 address of each other.
 0